Updated June 19, 2023

 Accrued Amount = Principal (1 + R.O.I*100*time)

 But before you start thinking that I am taking some kind of Math lecture here, let me tell you that I am not.
-I am here to talking about Algorithms and Cryptography related to Computer Science.
-But before I proceed with that, let me give you some examples of simple algorithms to get started with.
+I am here to talk about Algorithms and Cryptography related to Computer Science.
+But before I proceed, let me give you some examples of simple algorithms to start with.

 These examples are for pure noobs who have never done any kind of algorithmic stuff in their entire life.
-So, if you think you are smart enough, you can skip to the next section of Cryptography where I would be again introducing some basics before moving on the next level.
+So, if you think you are smart enough, you can skip to the next section of Cryptography, where I will introduce some basics again before moving on to the next level.

-So, here are a few examples on Addition Algorithms, which will get you started for now and give an idea as to how algorithms are.
+So, here are a few examples of Addition Algorithms, which will get you started for now and give an idea of how algorithms are.
 Let’s start with basic Math:

-For some people this process becomes so automatic that they start at the left and write the answer column by column, adjusting as they go without writing any in-between steps.
+This process becomes so automatic for some people to start at the left and write the answer column by column, adjusting without writing any in-between steps.
 If asked to explain, they say something like this:

 200 plus 400 is 600, but (looking at the next column) I need to adjust that, so write 7.
-Then, 60 and 80 is 140, but that needs adjusting, so, write 5.
-Now, 8 and 3 is 11, no more to do, write 1.
-This technique easily develops from experiences with manipulatives, such as base-10 blocks and money, and exchange or trading games, and is consistent with the left-to-right patterns learned for reading and writing.
+Then, 60 and 80 are 140, but that needs adjusting, so write 5.
+Now, 8 and 3 are 11.
+No more to do.
+This technique easily develops from experiences with manipulatives, such as base-10 blocks and money and exchange or trading games.
+It is consistent with the left-to-right patterns learned for reading and writing.

 Now some people may go all over nuts when reading about this.
-So, you may need to Google this stuff out to get an exact idea as to what is exactly happening over here.
+So, you may need to Google this stuff out to get an exact idea of what is happening over here.

-Cryptography is an art of writing codes in a non-human readable manner.
-It is a method of storing and transmitting data in a particular form so that only those for whom it is intended can read and process it.
+Cryptography is the art of writing codes in a non-human readable manner.
+It is a method of storing and transmitting data in a particular form to can read and process it.
 You can say that Cryptography is a close cousin to the disciplines of cryptology and cryptanalysis.

-Encryption has been used for many thousands of years.
-The following codes and ciphers can be learned and used to encrypt and decrypt messages by hand:
+Encryption has been in use for many thousands of years.
+The following codes and ciphers encrypt and decrypt messages by hand:

-Monoalphabetic cipher uses the same substitution across the entire message.
-For example, if you know that the letter A is enciphered as the letter K, this will hold true for the entire message.
-These types of messages can be cracked by using frequency analysis, educated guesses or trial and error.
+Monoalphabetic Cipher uses the same substitution across the entire message.
+For example, knowing that the letter A is enciphered as the letter K will hold true for the entire message.
+These messages can be cracked using frequency analysis, educated guesses, or trial and error.

 1. Ceaser Cipher

 A Caesar cipher is one of the simplest (and easiest cracked) encryption methods.
-It is a Substitution Cipher that involves replacing each letter of the secret message with a different letter of the alphabet, which is a fixed number of positions further in the alphabet.
+A Substitution Cypher involves replacing each letter of the secret message with a different letter of the alphabet, a fixed number of positions further in the alphabet.

-Because each letter in the message has a direct translation to another letter, frequency analysis can be used to decipher the message.
-For example, the letter E is the most commonly used letter in the English language.
+Because each letter in the message directly translates to another letter, frequency analysis can be useful for deciphering the message.
+For example, E is the most common letter in English.

-Thus, if the most common letter in a secret message is K, it is likely that K represents E. Additionally, common word endings such as ING, LY, and ES also give clues.
+Thus, if the most common letter in a secret message is K, it is likely that K represents E. Common word endings such as ING, LY, and ES also give clues.
 A brute-force approach of trying all 25 possible combinations would also work to decipher the message.

-In this example, each letter in the plaintext message has been shifted 3 letters down in the alphabet.
+In this example, each letter in the plaintext message has shifted to 3 letters in the alphabet.

 2. Atbash Cipher

-The Atbash cipher is a very specific case of a substitution cipher where the letters of the alphabet are reversed.
+The Atbash cipher is a case of a substitution cipher where the alphabet letters are reversed.
 In other words, all as are replaced with Zs, all Bs are replaced with Ys, and so on.

-Because reversing the alphabet twice will get you actual alphabet, you can encipher and decipher a message using the exact same algorithm.
+Because reversing the alphabet twice will get you the alphabet, you can encipher and decipher a message using the same algorithm.

-The Keyword cipher is identical to the Caesar Cipher with the exception that the substitution alphabet used can be represented with a keyword.
+The Keyword cipher is identical to the Caesar Cipher except that the substitution alphabet can be represented with a keyword.

-To create a substitution alphabet from a keyword, you first write down the alphabet.
-Below this you write down the keyword (omitting duplicate letters) followed by the remaining unused letters of the alphabet.
+You first write down the alphabet to create a substitution alphabet from a keyword.
+Below, you write down the keyword (omitting duplicate letters) followed by the alphabet’s remaining unused letters.

-Using frequency analysis and some educated guessing can easily crack these types of simple substitution ciphers.
+Frequency analysis and some educated guessing can easily crack these simple substitution ciphers.

-The pigpen cipher (sometimes called the masonic cipher or Freemason’s cipher) is a simple substitution cipher exchanging letters for symbols based on a grid.
-The scheme was developed and used by the Freemasons in the early 1700s for record keeping and correspondence.
-The example key shows one way the letters can be assigned to the grid.
+The pigpen cipher (sometimes called the Masonic Cipher or Freemason’s Cipher) is a simple substitution cipher exchanging letters for symbols based on a grid.
+The Freemasons developed and used the scheme in the early 1700s for record-keeping and correspondence.
+The example key shows how the letters can be assigned to the grid.

 1. Vigenere Cipher

-In a Caesar Cipher, each letter of the alphabet is shifted along some number of places; for example, in a Caesar cipher of shift 3, A would become D, B would become E and so on.
-The Vigenere cipher consists of using several Caesar ciphers in sequence with different shift values.
+In a Caesar Cipher, each letter of the alphabet shifts along with some number of places; for example, in a Caesar cipher of shift 3, A would become D, B would become E, and so on.
+The Vigenere cipher uses several Caesar ciphers in sequence with different shift values.

-To encipher, a table of alphabets can be used, termed a tabula recta, Vigenere square, or Vigenere table.
-It consists of the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.
-At different points in the encryption process, the cipher uses a different alphabet from one of the rows.
-The alphabet used at each point depends on a repeating keyword.
+A table of alphabets can encipher, termed tabula recta, Vigenere square, or Vigenere table.
+It consists of the alphabet written out 26 times in different rows.
+Each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.
+At various points in the encryption process, the Cipher uses a different alphabet from one of the rows.
+The alphabet at each point depends on a repeating keyword.

 The person sending the message chooses a keyword and repeats it until it matches the length of the plaintext, for example, the keyword “LEMON”:

-Each letter is encoded by finding the intersection in the grid between the plaintext letter and keyword letter.
+Each letter is encoded by finding the intersection in the grid between the plaintext letter and the keyword letter.
 For example, the first letter of the plaintext, A, is enciphered using the alphabet in row L, which is the first letter of the key.
-This is done by looking at the letter in row L and column A of the Vigenere square, namely L. Similarly, for the second letter of the plaintext, the second letter of the key is used; the letter at row E and column T is X. The rest of the plaintext is enciphered in a similar fashion:
+This is done by looking at the letter in row L and column A of the Vigenere square, namely L. Similarly, for the second letter of the plaintext, the second letter of the key is useful; the letter in row E and column T is X. The rest of the plaintext is enciphered similarly:

-Finding the position of the ciphertext letter in a row of the table, and then taking the label of the column in which it appears as the plaintext perform decryption.
-For example, in row L, the ciphertext L appears in column A, which taken as the first plaintext letter.
-Looking up X in row E of the table decrypts the second letter; it appears in column T, which is taken as the plaintext letter.
+Finding the ciphertext letter’s position in a row of the table and then taking the column label in which it appears as the plaintext perform decryption.
+For example, in row L, the ciphertext L appears in column A, which is the first plaintext letter.
+Looking up X in row E of the table decrypts the second letter; it appears in column T as a plaintext letter.

-A Gronsfeld cipher is identical to the Vigenere cipher with the exception that only 10 rows are used, which allows the keyword to be a number instead of a word.
+A Gronsfeld cipher is identical to the Vigenere cipher except that only ten rows are useful, which allows the keyword to be a number instead of a word.

-As an example, picture files typically have a lot of unused space in them.
-This space could be used to send hidden messages.
-If you do research on encryption, you may see the term steganography used on occasion.
-It is not, however, true encryption (though it can still be quite effective), and as such, I only mention it here for completeness.
+For example, picture files typically have a lot of unused space.
+This space could be useful for sending hidden messages.
+If you do encryption research, you may see the term steganography used occasionally.
+However, it is not true encryption (though it can still be quite effective), so I only mention it here for completeness.

-So, basically if you want to start practicing cryptology, the best way to get started with would be to start solving algorithms and Ciphertext along with Steganography.
-Even though Steganography may seem easy and it is not true encryption, it is still one of the most used encryption when it comes to basics and when you need to code something in very little time and in the best way possible.
+So, if you want to start practicing cryptology, the best way would be to start solving algorithms, Ciphertext, and Steganography.
+Even though Steganography may seem easy and not true encryption, it is still one of the most useful encryption when it comes to basics and when you need to code something quickly and in the best way possible.

-Here are some articles that will help you to get more detail about the Algorithms and Cryptography so just go through the link.
+Here are some articles that will help you to get more detail about Algorithms and Cryptography, so go through the link.